About Johnny Koon

 The Johnny Koon Pediatric Brain Tumor Research Fund

-The Johnny Koon Pediatric Brain Tumor Research Fund was founded in 2011 to raise money for brain cancer research
+The Johnny Koon Pediatric Brain Tumor Research Fund was founded in 2011 to raise money for brain cancer research in West Virginia.

 What started as a few dozen people pitching in money and making bracelets has turned into giant, family-friendly fundraisers